awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

    For instructions, see [Push a Revision for AWS CodeDeploy to Amazon S3](application-revisions-push.md)\.

 ### AppSpec File Template with Instructions<a name="app-spec-template-server"></a>

+**Note**
+ Deployments to Windows Server instances do not support the `runas` element\.
+If you are deploying to Windows Server instances, do not include it in your AppSpec file\.

 ```
 # This is an appspec.yml template file for use with an EC2/On-Premises deployment in AWS CodeDeploy.